Course Syllabus for Intermediate Algebra

 ACADEMIC INTEGRITY

-Students and employees at Oakton Community College are required to demonstrate academic integrity and
+Students and employees at Oakton Community College are required to

 follow Oakton’s Code of Academic Conduct.
 This code prohibits: